alexwarth/sutherland/docs/crt.md

 * In both cases the distance between spots is about 1.2 mm.

-* 1024 positions on a 7" wide screen gives a precision of about 0.17 mm,
+* 1024 positions on a 7" wide screen gives a precision of about 0.17 mm.

 * that's about 7x the spot distance, making the animation of the spots along the lines plausible

 * the spot size appears to be 1/3rd of the distance between spots, making it about 0.4 mm, or 1/400th of the screen width, or 2 display units.
 This ensures spots "bleed" into each other to form contiuous lines.

 * assuming the point density is the same for the whole drawing, there's about 1,500 spots on the screen.
-Knowing that

-# Pen Tracker

-The Light Pen required a tracking pattern to determine which way the pen moved.
-Figure 4.4 of the thesis shows several patterns.
-Sutherland writes "I use the logarithmic scan with 4 arms."
-The middle of the pattern is left empty.
-This is used to show a "pseudo pen location" as a "bright dot" that jumps away from the pattern when snapping to a point or line (pg.
-66).
+Knowing that this uses 1:8 interlaced spot rendering there's a total of 12,000 spots which is in line with the 16,000 max spot number.

 # Display